patrzykat/fftlib/README.md

 A common strategy is to look for peaks in the y-axis.
 These peaks represent the presence and strength of certain frequencies in your time series.

+### Example interpretation (daily weather data)

+There is a dataset that contains 1024 days of weather data.
+The results show a spike around 3.
+This makes sense because there are approximately 3 cycles of 365 days in the sample of 1024 days.

 ## Performance and Optimization

 ### Cooley-Tukey Algorithm (Recursive)